 Editor’s note: Carole and Jamie credit the full clinic leadership team with the success of this program.
 Team members include Medical Director P. Michael Grossman, Clinical Nursing Director Michelle Brake, Nursing Supervisor Ellice Criss, Allied Health Supervisor Lori Schultz, Clinic Lead Colleen Acuff, and Call Center Manager Keli Devries.

-Barbara Balik will be faculty for the Finding and Creating Joy in Work virtual training beginning March 5, 2019.
+Barbara Balik is faculty for the Finding and Creating Joy in Work online course with coaching.